dedroot/OmegaPSToolkit/README.md

 * Can only be run on **Linux machine**
 * This tool is for educational purposes only, the use of **OmegaPSToolkit** on a target without its consent is totally **illegal!** I will not take any responsibility if this program is used explicitly

+## **Credit**
+This tool has been created and designed from scratch by *Thomas Pellissier aka MyMeepSQL / th300905*.
 ## **Changelogs**
 All new changes compared to _**OmegaPSToolkit**_ can be found _[here](https://github.com/MyMeepSQL/OmegaPSToolkit/blob/main/CHANGLOG.md)_.
 ## **Licence**
-This program uses the _[General Public License v3.0](https://github.com/MyMeepSQL/OmegaPSToolkit/blob/main/LICENSE)_ licence .
+OmegaPSToolkit is licensed under the GNU General Public License v3.0 license.
+Refer to [LICENSE](LICENSE) for more information.
 ## **Features**
 The tools will be categorized as:
 * Scanning tools,